 Walk around inside and see the historical and cultural significance.
-You can also pay an entrance fee to see the government offices and artifacts the inside of the historical building.
+You can also pay an entrance fee to see the government offices and artifacts inside the historic building.

-The War Remnants Museum has several exhibitions on old military vehicles, period military equipment including helicopters, fighter jets and tanks.
-There are also other memorabilia including photographs, weapons & other objects from the First Indochina War (1946) to Vietnam War (1975).
+The War Remnants Museum has several exhibitions on old military vehicles and period military equipment, including helicopters, fighter jets and tanks.
+There are also other memorabilia including photographs, weapons & other objects from the First Indochina War (1946) to the Vietnam War (1975).

 The museum is dedicated to educating visitors about the atrocities of the Vietnam War.

 Address: 28 Vo Van Tan Street, District 3, HCMC | Hours: 7:30am-5pm | Admission: 40k VND